thewpsquad/squad-modules/readme.txt

 16. **Divi Breadcrumbs Module**: Enhance navigation with a clear path for users to trace their steps through your website.
 17. **Divi Drop Cap Text Module**: Create visually appealing drop caps to add emphasis and style to your text content.
 18. **Divi Video Popup Module**: Engage visitors with customizable video popups for YouTube and Vimeo.

-== 3 Form Styler Modules ==
-1. **Divi Form Styler: Contact Form 7 Module**: Enhance the design of your Contact Form 7 form with the Divi Contact Form 7 Styler module.
-Change the colors, fonts, and spacing of your form, and add custom CSS to make it look exactly the way you want.
+19. **Divi Form Styler: Contact Form 7 Module**: Effortlessly customize Contact Form 7 design.
+Adjust colors, fonts, spacing, and add CSS for your desired look.
-2. **Divi Form Styler: WP Forms Module**: Enhance the design of your WP Forms form with the Divi WP Forms Styler module.
-Change the colors, fonts, and spacing of your form, and add custom CSS to make it look exactly the way you want.
+20. **Divi Form Styler: WP Forms Module**: Effortlessly customize WP Forms design.
+Adjust colors, fonts, spacing, and add CSS for your desired look.
-3. **Divi Form Styler: Gravity Forms Module**: Enhance the design of your Gravity Forms form with the Divi Gravity Forms Styler module.
-Change the colors, fonts, and spacing of your form, and add custom CSS to make it look exactly the way you want.
+21. **Divi Form Styler: Gravity Forms Module**: Effortlessly customize Gravity Forms design.
+Adjust colors, fonts, spacing, and add CSS for your desired look.

-== 4 Divi Squad Lite Extensions ==
+== Free Extensions ==
-Divi Squad Lite also includes four extensions that can help you take your website to the next level:
+Squad Modules Lite also includes 4 extensions that can help you take your website to the next level:

 1. **Divi Library Shortcode**: This extension adds a shortcode column to the Divi Library, so you can easily insert any layout into a Divi module or PHP file by using ```[disq_divi_library_layout id="123"]```.
 2. **Font Upload**: This extension allows you to upload custom fonts to your website, so you can create a unique and consistent visual identity.